Meet the Top 101 in Crypto

 This creates a dynamic scaling mechanism—as demand increases, more nodes join the network, expanding infrastructure.
 If demand drops, the network contracts accordingly.

-The network transition is designed to be as smooth as possible for existing users.
+The network transition was designed to be as smooth as possible for existing users.

-“One of the primary goals of this transition is to ensure that Session users experience no disruption in messaging while the migration takes place,” Jeffreys emphasized.
+Jeffreys emphasized that one of the primary goals of the transition was “to ensure that Session users experience no disruption in messaging during the migration.”

-To achieve this, the team is implementing two key programs:
+To achieve this, the team implemented two key programs:

-“These tools are being designed to minimize the complexity and stress of migration,” Jeffreys added.
+“These tools were being designed to minimize the complexity and stress of migration,” Jeffreys added.

-The team is also running multiple test migrations to ensure a smooth rollout.
+The team conducted multiple test migrations to ensure a smooth rollout.

-The transition will occur through two hard forks:
+The transition took place through two hard forks:

-“The entire process, from announcement of the anchor release binaries to completion, is expected to take approximately four weeks,” Jeffreys confirmed.
+Jeffreys confirmed that the entire process, from the announcement of the anchor release binaries to completion, was expected to take approximately four weeks.
+This timeline ensured node operators had enough time to upgrade before the TGE occurred.

 The Session Token is not just a network asset—it has three primary use cases: